-Samuel Okocha works as a broadcaster and freelance multimedia journalist from Nigeria's commercial capital, Lagos.
+Samuel Okocha works as an editor, broadcaster and freelance multimedia journalist from Nigeria's commercial capital, Lagos.

 Advocacy groups are calling on Nigerian authorities to improve their response to survivors of sexual abuse.
 They say sexual assaults cut across age groups and socio-economic status, but the situation appears worse among children.
 Human rights activists are also noting that a new, troubling trend is emerging: children abusing other children.
 They’re seeking better ways to help survivors find justice.
 FSRN's Samuel Okocha reports.